Search for a rare disease

 PC deficiency may be suspected in patients with the non-specific clinical signs of the condition.
 Diagnosis is based on detection of characteristic laboratory test abnormalities in amino acid, organic acid, glucose, and ammonia serum concentrations.
 A PC enzyme activity assay demonstrating deficiency of the PC enzyme in fibroblasts is also diagnostic, along with mutations in the PC gene identified via molecular genetic testing.

 Several inborn errors of metabolism have certain features similar to those of PC deficiency.
-Similar disorders to consider in the differential diagnosis include biotinidase deficiency, holocarboxylase synthase deficiency, pyruvate dehydrogenase deficiency, as well as respiratory chain disorders, tricarboxylic acid cycle disorder (see these terms), and gluconeogenic defects.
+Similar disorders to consider in the differential diagnosis include biotinidase deficiency, holocarboxylase synthase deficiency, pyruvate dehydrogenase deficiency, as well as respiratory chain disorders, tricarboxylic acid cycle disorder, and gluconeogenic defects.

 Prenatal testing for pregnancies at increased risk is possible and requires identification of both disease-causing alleles in an affected family member.